 Laser therapy for cancer boasts several benefits, making it an appealing choice for patients and healthcare providers.
 Among these advantages is its precision.
 Laser treatment can accurately target tumorous growths without harming nearby healthy cells, preserving vital organ function and reducing side effects.
 Additionally, laser therapy often requires shorter recovery times compared to surgery, allowing patients to return to their daily lives more quickly.

-In cases where tumors are situated in delicate or hard-to-reach areas, laser therapy presents a less invasive alternative to traditional surgery.
+In cases where tumours are situated in delicate or hard-to-reach areas, laser therapy presents a less invasive alternative to traditional surgery.
 This can be especially beneficial for elderly patients or those with conditions that make surgery risky.

 Laser therapy is not a one-size-fits-all treatment and is typically considered for specific scenarios.
 It is often preferred for: